zamazan4ik/awesome-pgo/article/article.md

 ### Common PGO problems

-TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies. ast-grep as an interesting example where `cargo-pgo` failed and I cannot figure out - what is wrong?
-Seems like `tree-sitter` is the issue since it's ont optimized with PGO via `cargo-pgo` . it's the case where C++ + Rust PGO is involved.
+TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies. ast-grep as an interesting example where `cargo-pgo` failed and I could not figure out - what is wrong?
+Seems like `tree-sitter` is the issue since it's not optimized with PGO via `cargo-pgo`.
+It's the case where C++ + Rust PGO is involved.

 ## PGO support in compilers

-Different compilers has different PGO maturity levels.
-Some of them support PGO for decades, some of them added PGO just recently, and some (shame on you) has no PGO support at all!
+Different compilers have different PGO maturity levels.
+Some of them have supported PGO for decades, some of them added PGO just recently, and some (shame on you) have no PGO support at all!
 Below I prepared some overview of the PGO state across different compilers for multiple programming languages.

 ### C and C++